apify/apify-docs-v2/README.md

 - rendering changelog in non-TS projects (CLI)
 - shared theme package

+### Content migration

+- run `node tools/convert.mjs`
+- some pages need to be manually updated:
+  - sidebars might need adjustments
+  - some pages should be removed/redirected (e.g. the dev tools like client or SDK are now part of the docs but on different links, before it was just embedded readme)
+  - meta description should be sometimes rendered as part of content, we should fix this manually, the tag in frontmatter should stay as the meta description only (e.g. https://docs-v2.apify.com/platform/actors/development/output-schema)

 ### RFC

 - projects without index pages? just redirect? having api docs on `/` is problematic